2021 Mercedes-Benz A-Class Saloon Review< Back to blog

 - Service indicator (Active Service System)

-Fed up with negotiating?
-Moneyshake brings the market to you, helping you find the best car lease deals on your perfect car.
+Want to find the best deal on your new saloon car?
+Moneyshake brings the market to you, helping you find the best car lease deals on the latest saloons.

 Mercedes-Benz A-Class Saloon practicality

 40/20/40 split-folding rear seats make loading your A-Class Saloon incredibly versatile and easy.
 Want to put longer items in there?
 No problem.
 Just drop the middle seat and you can feed it through into the car’s passenger space.
 Likewise, if you want to fold either of the other two seats.
 Practicality and flexibility in one!